Teeth Numbers and Names: A First Step in Understanding Your Treatment Plan

 Teeth Numbers | Teeth Names |

-So that’s a handy guide for understanding teeth numbers in your treatment plan.
+So that’s a handy guide for understanding the human teeth numbers and names.
 In future posts we’ll be looking at, and demystifying, other aspects of a dental treatment plan that may be hard for the lay person to understand.
+Having difficulty understanding your treatment plan?
+Post your questions below.